-Design work is almost complete for Stage 2 of the London Street Shared Pathway, which will be a three-metre-wide concrete shared pathway running from Fergusson Street to Great North Road.
+Construction work is complete on Stage 2 of the London Street Shared Pathway, which is a three-metre-wide concrete shared pathway running from Fergusson Street to Great North Road.
 This pathway will link to the top end of Te Tuaiwi (The Spine).

 Whanganui East Shared Pathway - Aramoho to Georgetti Road

 The existing footpath between the Aramoho Rail Bridge and Georgetti Road will be upgraded to a three-metre-wide concrete pathway that will run alongside Kowhai Park.
 This will create a vital circuit between the Whanganui City Bridge and Dublin Street Bridge.

 Between the Dublin Street Bridge and Kowhai Park the existing road along the riverbank will be used, with road marking to show the shared pathway.

 Between Nile Street and Georgetti Road a three-metre-wide section of shared pathway will run along the top of the stop-bank.

 Construction is scheduled over summer 2020/21.